 And the difference between a pirate like KissAnime and legal sites is everybody, in EVERY country can watch these anime without a VPN or region blocking.

 It’s available 24/7, 365 days of the year.
 With no inconveniences that sit in between to prevent you from watching any anime that comes to your mind.

 This is true even if it’s an old series like

 The only issue is dealing with malicious ads and viruses.
 And fans are willing to at all costs.

 So what’s the solution?

 Japan is the solution.
 They control anime, and everything falls back to them.

 We can do something about it on the outside, but how much we can do is minimal.
 “Influence” is about as far as it gets.

-Or maybe Japan isn’t fussed about fixing the issue, depending on how much money they’re willing to lose over piracy.
+Or maybe Japan isn’t fussed about fixing the issue, depending on how much

 It’s not like the anime industry isn’t thriving anyway.
 Even if that’s only true if we ignore certain things like working conditions with animators and artists.